Matías Soulé: International career

 Soulé made three appearances for Argentina U16.

-On 3 November 2021, he was first called up for the Argentina national team ahead of the qualification rounds for the 2022 World Cup against Uruguay and Brazil; but didn't make either of the match day squads.
+On 3 November 2021, he was first called up for the Argentina national team ahead of the qualification rounds for the 2022 FIFA World Cup against Uruguay and Brazil; but did not make either of the match day squads.
+In May 2023, Soulé was called up to Argentina U20's 2023 FIFA U-20 World Cup campaign by coach Javier Mascherano.
+Due to his Italian citizenship through ius sanguinis, following his impressive Serie A performances with Frosinone, Soulé was publicly considered in 2023 by Italy manager Luciano Spalletti for a potential call-up with the senior Azzurri squad.

 Style of play

-Soulé is a left-footed right winger, noted for his dribbling ability and set-piece taking, earning him comparisons to Angel Di Maria.
+Soulé is a left-footed right winger, noted for his dribbling ability and set-piece taking, earning him comparisons to Ángel Di María.

 Personal life

-Soulé has an Italian passport.
+Soulé was born in Argentina and is of Italian descent, and holds dual citizenship.
 Soulé considers Independiente his favourite team and Lionel Messi his favourite player.